Valais: Primary sector

 Wines and fruit brandies, such as Poire Williams, are some of the main production of the canton.
-Agriculture is often irrigated, notably through small open-air wooden canals bringing the water from the glaciers above.
-These are called bisses in French and Suonen in German.
+This form of agriculture is often irrigated through the use of small open-air wooden canals, called bisses in French and Suonen in German, that transport water from the glaciers above.
 They also constitute popular hiking routes because of their low declivity.
 Vineyards are grown on terraces, typically on the south-facing slopes overlooking the Rhône Valley, where they have become an integral part of the landscape.
 The wine industry of the canton is the largest in Switzerland.
-There are also a large number orchards in the area, among which apricot trees.
+There are also a large number orchards in the area, among which are apricot trees.
 The apricot has become the emblematic fruit of the canton.
 In Mund, saffron is also gathered.

 Agriculture in Valais also consists of cattle breeding in the mountains and dairy farming in the plains.
 The canton is notable for its cheese and dried meat production.
 The Hérens cattle are also used in organised cow fights.